Learn about the key concepts of Agility, their hierarchy and how they relate to each other.

 Allow you to create structured content schemas that can be used to based your content on.
 Content Models are only the schema of fields.
 They can then be used to initialize content based on that schema.
 Content can come in the form of an individual item, or as a list of items and can be linked together to create Relationships.
 These items are based on a content schema or Content Model as they are referred to in Agility.

-Page Modules are the individual functional components that populate a page layout.
-Developers create a toolbox of modules Editors can use to compose what type of content is on each page, and in what order they appear.
+Component Models are the individual functional components that populate a layout.
+Developers create a toolbox of components Editors can use to compose what type of content is in each layout, and in what order they appear.

-Developers define what page modules are available in the CMS and what fields they have.
-Each module defined should correspond to a code file within the digital solution.
+Developers define what components are available in the CMS and what fields they have.
+Each component defined should correspond to a code file within the digital solution.

-A Page Template represents the general layout of a Page.
-You may have a variety of different templates with different areas where editors can add Page Modules.
-Each Page Template defined should correspond to a code file within the digital solution.
+A Layout Model represents the general layout of a page.
+You may have a variety of different models with different areas where editors can add Components.
+Each Layout Model defined should correspond to a code file within the digital solution.

-Moderate the security level and access that users have to Pages, Modules, and Assets.
+Moderate the security level and access that users have to Layouts, Components, and Assets.
 This gives Admins the ability to limit what specific users can view, add, edit, and remove in your Instance.

 Control the collaboration and review process that should ultimately publish content on to your digital solution.

-Webhooks allow external applications or websites to become aware of content changes that occur within your Agility CMS instance.
-This works by providing a list or URL endpoints to Agility CMS.
+Webhooks allow external applications or websites to become aware of content changes that occur within your Agility instance.
+This works by providing a list or URL endpoints to Agility.
 Each time content changes in the CMS, Agility will notify each endpoint of the change and pass-on a message representing the exact change that occurred.

 Agility provides several ways to customize your experience and integrate with other third-parties to extend the CMS.

 Custom Fields - Write a re-usable custom field where you control how it renders and what data it saves